Eugieno/accessibility-upgrade/README.md

 ## Final piece
 The following image shows the appearance of the webpage after implementing the 5 fixes plus the other minors (issues).[Final webpage appearance](./assets/images/final-webpage-appearance.png)

+Here is a link to the live website: [Live website](https://eugieno.github.io/accessibility-upgrade/)